- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, the number of drives in a NAS Infortrend EonStor GS 4012 device's RAID array impacts data recovery and potential loss by influencing the choice of RAID level, fault tolerance, rebuilding time, and overall performance.
 It is essential to carefully consider these factors when configuring the RAID array to minimize the risk of data loss and maximize data recovery options.

-Although NAS EonStor GS 4012 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 4012 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -